-Toledo-Detroit Railroad 16 is the only 4-4-0 preserved at IRM and one of the most modern examples of that wheel arrangement preserved anywhere.
+Toledo-Detroit Railroad 16 is the only 4-4-0 at IRM and one of the most modern examples of that wheel arrangement in preservation anywhere.
 The 4-4-0 was so ubiquitous on American railroads between the 1850s and early 1900s that it was called the American type.
 By the early 1900s very few were being built, as larger types became more popular, but occasionally a few 4-4-0s were still built for passenger use.
-T-D (later Detroit Toledo & Ironton) 16 was used in passenger service in southeast Michigan until it was retired to the Henry Ford Museum, which traded it to IRM in 1984.
+The Toledo-Detroit aspired to be an electric interurban line linking Toledo with Ann Arbor but never electrified.
+It purchased this engine but in 1916 the Detroit Toledo & Ironton bought the T-D for its route into Toledo.
+Number 16 was used in passenger service in southeast Michigan until it was retired to the Henry Ford Museum, which traded it to IRM in 1984.

 Toledo-Detroit 16 Details